In the Zone

 “We’re doing this not to send kids to the NHL, but to help them get an education,” he adds.
 “If a kid is good enough, regardless of where he comes from, that kid should have the opportunity to get looked at by junior teams, and then by college teams.
 The goal is to get these kids out of their neighborhoods and into college, because an education is going to take you places that even hockey won’t.”

-The foundation has enjoyed exponential growth in the four years since its founding.
-For example, UBS and the NHL’s New York Islanders recently entered into a partnership with the foundation that will devote $1 million to increasing diversity in hockey over the next five years.
+The foundation has enjoyed exponential growth since its founding.
+For example, UBS and the NHL’s New York Islanders entered into a partnership with the foundation devoted to increasing diversity in hockey.

 As Grevy looks ahead, he would like to see the foundation become national, even global, in its quest to make hockey more inclusive.
 He also wants to see his firm “continue doing what it’s doing”—using advocacy, creativity, and old-fashioned sweat equity to help clients achieve their goals.

-His desire to make a lasting, positive difference took on greater significance two years ago, with the birth of his daughter.
+His desire to make a lasting, positive difference took on greater significance with the birth of his daughter.

 “There’s a mission behind all this,” he says.
 “There’s nothing wrong with making money and having nice things, but I want to make sure I’m helping other people.
 I want to leave behind a legacy, where my daughter can grow up and say, ‘My daddy made this, and he helped so many people.’
 I now know what my purpose is.
 I have never been more focused and motivated than at this moment in time.
 I know I’ll say the same thing tomorrow and the day after that.”